metal3d/Baboosh/README.rst

 How this could work ?
 '''''''''''''''''''''

-That's not very complex. the oobash_ project implements a very large system with arrays.
-That's right, writting OOP bash script with it is maybe easier, but my method is a bit lighter.
+That's not very complex.
+Oobash_ project implements a very large system with arrays.
+That's right, writing OOP bash script with it is maybe easier, but my method is a bit lighter.

 My project is not as well as oobash.
 It uses alias to keep objects and methods.